bioidiap/bob.learn.em/doc/guide.rst

 variable in the distribution is independent of the others.

-Objects of this class are normally used as building blocks for more complex :py:class:`xbob.learn.misc.GMMMachine` or GMM objects, but can also be used individually.
+Objects of this class are normally used as building blocks for more complex :py:class:`bob.learn.misc.GMMMachine` or GMM objects, but can also be used individually.
 Here is how to create one multivariate diagonal Gaussian
 distribution:

 .. doctest::

-  >>> g = xbob.learn.misc.Gaussian(2) #bi-variate diagonal normal distribution
+  >>> g = bob.learn.misc.Gaussian(2) #bi-variate diagonal normal distribution
   >>> g.mean = numpy.array([0.3, 0.7], 'float64')
   >>> g.mean
   array([ 0.3,  0.7])